Is Activia Yogurt Good for You? What to Know Before You Buy

 Pros of Activia Yogurt

-• Widely available and easy to include in your daily routine
+• Easy to find and simple to include in a daily routine

 Cons of Activia Yogurt

-• Not suitable for those with dairy allergies (even lactose-free still contains milk proteins)
+• Not suitable for people with a milk allergy

 • Pros and cons of Activia yogurt